 6.1 INTRODUCTION

 This chapter describes the Knowledge Exchange Event that was held to disseminate findings from the KESS2 project to the Company partner.
 The Event aimed to support the Company partner’s vision for an improved integrated health and social care system to meet the care and support needs of local citizens.
 This chapter explains the Event preparation and content.
+In addition to undertaking the systematic literature review, time was spent with the Company partner as part of the KESS II programme to support their examination of service demand.
+While the Practice Placement did not involve collecting research data, similarities between the focus of the Practice Based placement and the Vanguard approach to demand analysis are also considered in this chapter.

 6.2 DISSEMINATING THE EVIDENCE